Bryce-Simpson/Bryce-Simpson.github.io/content/pages/posts/commonlinuxprivesc.md

 Once access is gained to a machine sudo -l should be ran to list what commands we can use as super user

-Inside vi, :!sh will spawn a shell. :q! will quit.
+Inside vi, :!sh will spawn a shell. :q! will quit :!bash will spawn a bash shell.

 ![](/images/vi-ab2c1ba6.PNG)